Snaacky/thewiki/docs/guides/docker.md

 The basic idea is that we will create a single "compose" file that tells the Docker engine what containers we want to download, and what configuration options we want to set for each one.
 A sample compose file is presented later in this guide, but we recommend reading through it, as you will need to change parts of it to match your setup.
 Take special note of `environment` variables, as those are essentially your settings options.

-This guide will cover how to setup a Docker stack for common media automation programs, namely: a torrent client, a Usenet client, a VPN, Sonarr, Radarr, and Prowlarr.
+This guide will cover how to setup a Docker stack for common media automation programs, namely: a torrent client, a VPN, Sonarr, Radarr, and Prowlarr.
 These applications work together to automatically download files from chosen indexers, based on user-defined filters.

 !!!
 This guide is primarily focused on basic setup and deployment of these applications.
 For information and help with configuring and using them, please check the relevant documentation, or ask in #questions on Discord.
 We will cover some basic use cases but your needs will vary depending on what indexers you have access to.
 Our goal here is to get you acquainted with Docker Compose, and give you a good jumping off point.